 - Game: a single-game competition played between two Teams, usually as part of a Match

-- School Year: the academic year runs from July 1 to June 30
+- School Year: the academic year running from July 1 to June 30

-One price gives your school the ability to participate in all OSAA league-offered games, with as many teams as your school has, throughout the entire school year.
+One price gives your school the ability to participate in all Oregon Esports league-offered games, with as many teams as your school has, throughout the entire school year.
 The cost is inclusive of both the fall exhibition season and the official regular season and championship.

 - This cost is locked in for three years through June 2026

 - Participating schools will be invoiced in October by Generation Esports, or when registration takes place by the school if the school registers after October.